patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/wizard/wizard.md

 <img src="./img/wizard-progressive-step1.png" alt="Wizard progressive step 1" />

-Step 1: The user is presented with a Get started screen where they can specify what they want to do.
+**Step 1**: The user is presented with a Get started screen where they can specify what they want to do.

 <img src="./img/wizard-progressive-step2-new.png" alt="Wizard progressive step 2" />

-Step 2: Based on their choice to create a new object, a user is presented with a second set of options.
+**Step 2**: Based on their choice to create a new object, a user is presented with a second set of options.
 But the remaining steps are still unknown.

 <img src="./img/wizard-progressive-step3-new.png" alt="Wizard progressive step 3" />

-Step 3: After the user chooses “Quick create” and clicks "Next," they can now be presented with a full set of steps.
+**Step 3**: After the user chooses “Quick create” and clicks "Next," they can now be presented with a full set of steps.
 It should be possible to revisit either of the first two steps making different choices and steps shown should update accordingly.

 ### Modal wizards
 <img src="./img/modal-wizard.png" alt="Modal wizard" />

 The modal wizard lives in a modal dialog.
 If necessary, the default width and height of the modal can be overridden to increase that available content area.
 In most cases, the modal wizard is recommended as it will keep users focused on the task at hand.
 Users must either complete all of the steps of the wizard or cancel before navigating elsewhere within an application.

-#### Behavior
-In a standard wizard the user moves through the wizard sequentially, a step at a time.
-The Next button is always used to advance the wizard.
-In addition:

-* The "Back" button is disabled on the first page of the wizard.
-* To abandon the wizard, the user selects "Cancel" in the button footer or the "Close" button in the header.
-Closing the wizard will discard current changes, so it may be appropriate to insert a confirmation message before executing this operation.
-* Wizard steps are skippable if the user configures them to be.
-* The user can jump to steps directly if the user clicks on a step in the nav (if the step is not disabled).

 ### Wizard with sub-steps
 Sub-steps can be added to the sidebar.
 Use sub-steps when there is a hierarchical relationship between a group of steps, if a primary step contains too much content to be displayed on one page, or when there is a set of optional settings that make sense to group together where the user need not visit each page.